M

 They are engaging

 Warm-ups are designed to grab students’ attention and motivate them to participate.
-ESL warm-up activities for online classes are especially important because you need to keep your students engaged in front of their computer monitor for quite some time.
+ESL warm-up activities for online classes are especially important because you need to keep your students engaged in front of their computer screens for quite some time.
 Throwing in some quick and easy ESL games for teaching online every once in a while does just the trick.

 Here’s an example of a teacher using the collaborative whiteboard function of an online teaching platform to engage students in a quick, fun activity: